 - .
+Throughout this prospectus, we refer to ourselves, Star Gas Partners, L.P., as "we," or "us" or "Star Gas Partners."
+Generally we refer to ourselves as "we" or "us" when discussing operations (such as "We are the eighth largest retail distributor of propane......''), and as ""Star Gas Partners'' when discussing our entity or its structure (such as ""Star Gas Partners conducts its operations through Star Gas Propane, L.P. . . . ''). - .
 When we refer to a fiscal year, we are referring to Star Gas Partners' fiscal year that ends September 30.
 Historically, Petro has operated on a calendar year basis. - .
-Except as the context otherwise requires, references to: - the "transaction" refer to our proposed acquisition of Petro and certain related transactions, including this offering; - (2) our operations prior to the completion of the transaction include the operations of Star Gas Propane, L.P., referred to in this prospectus as "Star Gas Propane" and its subsidiary; and - (3) our operations from the time of completion of the transaction include all of the operations cited above together with Petro's home heating oil operations. - .
-This prospectus generally treats Petro's home heating oil operations as if they had historically been owned and operated by Star Gas Partners.
+Except as the context otherwise requires, references to: - (1) the "transaction" refers to our acquisition of Petro and certain related transactions that closed on March 26, 1999; - (2) our operations prior to the completion of the transaction included the operations of Star Gas Propane, L.P., referred to in this prospectus as "Star Gas Propane" and its subsidiary; and - (3) our operations from the time of completion of the transaction include all of the operations cited above together with Petro's home heating oil operations. - This prospectus generally treats Petro's home heating oil operations as if they had historically been owned and operated by Star Gas Partners.
 Prior to the transaction, the home heating oil business and operations referred to in this prospectus were owned and operated by Petro, which is the current parent of our general partner.
-Following the transaction, the home heating oil business and operations will be operated by Petro, which will be our wholly-owned subsidiary, Petro's immediate parent corporation, Petro Holdings, Inc., referred to in this prospectus as "Petro Holdings," and Petro's wholly-owned subsidiaries. - .
-As part of the transaction, we will have a new general partner, Star Gas LLC.
+Following the transaction, the home heating oil business and operations have been operated by Petro, which is our wholly-owned subsidiary, Petro's immediate parent corporation, Petro Holdings, Inc., referred to in this prospectus as "Petro Holdings," and Petro's wholly-owned subsidiaries. - .
+As part of the transaction, we appointed a new general partner, Star Gas LLC.
 References to the "general partner" generally refer to Star Gas LLC unless the context refers to the period prior to the transaction, in which case we are referring to Star Gas Corporation. - .
 For ease of reference, a glossary of some terms used in this prospectus is included as Annex B to this prospectus.
-Capitalized terms not otherwise defined in this prospectus have the meanings given in the glossary. - .
-Unless otherwise specified, the information in this prospectus assumes that the underwriters' over-allotment option is not exercised.
+Capitalized terms not otherwise defined in this prospectus have the meanings given in the glossary.

+.
+Unless otherwise specified, the information in this prospectus assumes that the underwriters' over-allotment option for equity offering is not exercised.